Let's transform lives together

 The family behind the pledge

-The Nelson family, founders, owners, and operators of Kalahari Resorts & Conventions, has been unwaveringly committed to enhancing the well-being of African communities through clean water initiatives for the past six years.
-They are dedicated to making the world a better place, and passionate about creating opportunities that improve the lives of those in need.
-In the hope of expanding their impact, they have made a long-term commitment of $50,000,000 to deliver clean water to one million people through The Water Colors Life Project.
+They are dedicated to making the world a better place and passionate about creating opportunities that improve the lives of those in need.
+To expand their impact, they have made a long-term commitment to deliver clean water to one million people in Africa, the country that inspired them to build the Kalahari Resorts.

 What is the Water Colors Life Project?